The two-vina experiment

 Sa-grama and Ma-grama according to Natya Shastra.
 Red and green segments indicate the two chains of perfect fifths.
 Underlined note names denote 'flat' positions.

-We must avoid premature conclusions about intervals in these scales.
-The two cycles of fifths are unrelated except that the “distance” between the “Pa” of Ma-grama and that of Sa-grama is “one-shruti”:
+We must avoid jumping to conclusions about the intervals in these scales.
+The two cycles of fifths are unrelated, except that the "distance" between the "Pa" of Ma-grama and that of Sa-grama is "one shruti":

 The difference which occurs in Pañcama when it is raised or lowered by a Śruti and when consequential slackness or tenseness [of strings] occurs, will indicate a typical (pramāņa) Śruti.
 (XXVIII, 24)